Renewable energy cogeneration

 The gap between what multinational corporation know about the market and what agricultural commodity producers know is huge.
 Essentially, the former know nearly everything and the latter know next to nothing.
 It is an unequal relationship and that is why it is safe to say that all the money is in marketing.

-has thus covered primary agricultural commodities, products produced from the commodities and non agricultural products.
+covered primary agricultural commodities, products produced from the commodities and non agricultural products.
 Both, quantitative and qualitative research has been undertaken.
 This includes survey design, testing, implementation, supervision, analysis, focus discussion groups, key informant interviews and intensive one to one interviews.
 Care has to be taken since market surveys are not equally easy to undertake in all markets.
 Moreover, they yield varying results.
 A mechanical commitment to surveys is most unwise.
 Qualitative research can be far more useful in many situations, particularly in developing countries.

 Primary commodities Products based on commodities